missionpinball/mpf-docs/tutorial/1_prerequisites.rst

 If you're reading this tutorial online, note that there are "Previous" and "Next" navigation buttons at the bottom of each page.
 You should be able to just click those to follow along.
-(And if you'd like to download a copy of this documentation to read offline, check the :doc:`Download offline documentation </download>` for links to this entire documentation set in multiple downloadable formats.)
+(And if you'd like to download a copy of this documentation to read offline, check the :doc:`/download` page links to this entire documentation set in multiple downloadable formats.)